Armenian last names have repetitive, yet unique patterns. Every nation in the world has specific last names that are typical of that nation.

 Unique Armenian last name No.3: Urfalian

 These family names were typically given to immigrants who migrated from a local region of Armenia.
-Though these are rare ones, some of them are still in use!
-If you come across Armenians with these surnames, you are lucky one!
+Though these are rare ones, some of them are still in use.

 Unique Armenian last name No.4: Topalian

-The most confusing, curious and unique surnames are those based on some trait of an ancestor.
+The most confusing, curious and unique surnames are those based on the trait of an ancestor.
 Typical examples include Topalian meaning “son of the cripple” and Dilsizian meaning “son of the tongueless”.

 Unique Armenian last name No.5: Artsruni

-Armenians who are direct descendants of nobility have those last names ending wtih ‘uni’ such as Artsruni, Sasuni and Rshtuni.
+Armenians who are direct descendants of nobility have last names ending with ‘uni’ such as Artsruni, Sasuni and Rshtuni.
 These surnames are still very popular and, at the same time, very rare and unique.

 10 other common Armenian last names

 Common Armenian last name 1: Petrosyan